ying-tang/help-documentation/_neutron/network_ip_availability.md

 Aside: Why are networks and subnets called "**HA network tenant xyz**" created?

-The networks with names of "HA network" host the High Availability network for a project.
+The networks with names that include the phrase "HA network" host the High Availability network for a project.
 One HA network is used per project, and all HA router ports are created on this network.
-This allows failover to work if one of your network nodes goes down.
-You can read more about this at:
+This arrangement allows failover to work if one of your network nodes goes down.
+You can read more about this topic at:

 http://docs.openstack.org/mitaka/networking-guide/scenario-l3ha-lb.html

 https://review.openstack.org/gitweb?p=openstack/neutron.git;a=blob;f=neutron/db/l3_hamode_db.py

-You'll note HA networks and subnets have a project associated, but it's done in kind of a weird way: The project_id is put to the right of word "tenant" in the network_name.
-But the project_id associated with the network itself is left blank.
+You'll note that HA networks and subnets have an associated project, but the association is done in a non-obvious way: The `project_id` is shown to the right of word "tenant" in the `network_name`.
+But the `project_id` associated with the network itself is left blank.

-Back to **floating IPs**: To get even more information about floating IPs, you can use another command, which provides the CIDR and more details on used IPs:
+Back to **floating IPs**: To get even more information about floating IPs, you can use another command, shown below, which provides the CIDR and more details about IPs that are in use:

 ```
 > neutron net-ip-availability-show internal
 ```

-This returns something like this:
+This command returns output something like this example:

 ```
 +------------------------+-------------------------------------------------------------------------------------------------+